A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 She kissed him.

+A glance over her shoulder showed him no one seemed to notice, really.
 Girls and boys were dancing close together, limbs gyrating to the music.
 Malfoy was entangled with Pansy on the left.
 Two girls sat trading kisses in a corner nearby.
 He recognised the dark skinned form of Zabini to his right, holding Cho close to a wall as he whispered in her ear.
 She laughed, spilling punch over her glass.
 She was wearing knee-length boots and a dark blue skirt, which Blaise was stroking.
-The fabric had risen slightly to reveal a milky thigh…
+The fabric had risen slightly to reveal a milky thigh

 "Are you all right?" he asked loudly, gesturing to clarify over the loudness of the music.

 "That's all right," Daphne said breathlessly.
 Her lips twitched in a mischievous smile.
-"You can make it up to me some other time."
+"Lucky girl, that one."

 He stared up at her for a moment.
-"Right."
+"What?"

 He looked around.
 The music was thumping, bodies were still moving.